EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    app.UseCloudEvents();
    ```

-1. To register every controller that uses pub/sub as a subscriber, change the call to `UseEndpoints` in the `Configure` method so it looks like this:
+1. To register every controller that uses pub/sub as a subscriber, add a call to `endpoints.MapSubscribeHandler()` to the lambda passed into `app.UseEndpoints` in the `Configure` method.
+It should look like this:

    ```csharp
    app.UseEndpoints(endpoints =>